Launched At: George Lawley & Son, Neponset (Quincy), MA.

 Address to Visit:

-She is located at a secure site at its Port of Portland mooring, Swan Island, OR.
+She is located at Gate 18, 5556 N. Lagoon, Portland, OR.
 The ship is available for individual and group tours, by appointment only, on Thursday and Saturdays, from 10:00 a.m. to 4:00 pm.
+Please phone ahead.
 For information, see the Website: http://www.amphibiousforces.org/

-LCI(L)-713 was built by George Lawley & Sons Shipyards in Neponset, Massachusetts in 1944 to land up to 200 soldiers onto any beach in the world.
+LCI(L)-713 was built by George Lawley & Son Shipyards in Neponset (Dorchester), Massachusetts, in 1944 to land up to 200 soldiers onto any beach in the world.
 After shakedown and training cruises at Solomons, Maryland, she sailed through the Panama Canal to the Pacific Theater of Operations where she earned a battle star while assigned to Flotilla 24.
 She participated on two combat landings on Mindanao and Borneo before the end of World War II.
 From then on until December 1945 she transported troops, mail and supplies around the Philippines.

 She sailed back to the United States in January 1946.
 She was decommissioned on October 6th, 1946 and released to the Maritime Commission for sale.
 On February 10th, 1948, the ship was purchased at government auction by C. T. Smith & Son, a log-towing company, and picked up from the Navy in Seattle.
 After a two day trip to Portland, Oregon, it was found that she would not be practical for towing logs so she was docked and for several years used for stowing gear and fuel.